Wagner boss Prigozhin back in Russia, Belarus leader says | Ghana News Agency

-Moscow, July 6, (dpa/GNA) – Belarusian President Alexander Lukashenko, says Wagner mercenary leader Yevgeny Prigozhin, has returned to Russia after a brief exile in Belarus while his troops remain in camps, according to Belarus’ state news agency BelTA.
+Moscow, Jul.
+6, (dpa/GNA) - Belarusian President Alexander Lukashenko says Wagner mercenary leader Yevgeny Prigozhin has returned to Russia after a brief exile in Belarus while his troops remain in camps, according to Belarus’ state news agency BelTA.

 The Belarusian leader said on Thursday that, “as far as I am informed,” Wagner fighters remain in their permanent camps, according to BelTA.